Diminished Value Claims: Getting Paid for Your Car's Lost Resale Value

 Inherent Diminished Value

 This is the most common type and the one most claims are built around.
 Inherent diminished value refers to the reduction in your car's market value after repairs are fully completed — simply because the vehicle now has an accident on its history report.
 Even a perfect repair job can't erase what Carfax shows.
-Future buyers will always offer less for a car with an accident on record.
+Future buyers will always offer less for a car with an accident on record, and in 2026 that buyer scrutiny is sharper than ever thanks to widespread digital access to vehicle history data.

 This type applies when repairs were incomplete or substandard — think mismatched paint, uneven body panels, or improperly aligned parts.
 These visible flaws cause even more value loss beyond the inherent stigma of the accident.
 If your car came back from the shop with noticeable deficiencies, you may be entitled to additional compensation on top of inherent diminished value.